Liberal Party

 The Liberal Party is any of many political parties around the world.

 The meaning of liberal varies around the world, ranging from liberal conservatism on the right to social liberalism on the left.
+For example, while the political systems of Australia and Canada share many similarities, the Liberal Party of Australia is Australia's major party on the centre-right, while the Liberal Party of Canada is typically described as centre-left.

 Active liberal parties

 This is a list of existing and active Liberal Parties worldwide with a name similar to "Liberal party".